SatelliteApplicationsCatapult/ard-docker-images/sentinel-2/README.md

 ## Base image
 The provided [Dockerfile](Dockerfile) creates a Docker image with an ARD workflow set up by means of Miniconda v4.7.10.
-[Jupyter Notebook](https://jupyter.org/) is included as well and started once the Docker image is run.
+[Jupyter Notebook](https://jupyter.org/) is optionally included and started once the Docker image is run.

 ## Docker Compose
 A [Docker Compose](docker-compose.yml) example file is provided to set up a fully functional ARD workflow instance.\